colts70/The-Sematic-Stack/README.md

 “HESS is the checkmate move in AI grounding: once the first semantic hop is deterministic, every downstream system is forced into arbitration instead of guesswork.”
 HESS applies **JSON-style hierarchical structure** to the web itself, replacing inferred meaning with **explicitly declared semantic roots**.

+“A domain can only be authoritative for topics it controls at the root.”

 It is a modern, AI-era continuation of the original Semantic Web vision — implemented **not** as a probabilistic graph, but as a **deterministic, domain-owned first hop**.

 Each domain publishes a single discovery file at: